Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we proposed an online network traffic classification method based on the external attention by compressed IP packet header.
-Different from the previous works, we only use the IP packet header to extract the features of network traffic and no application layer payload information is involved, which can effectively protect privacy.
-Furthermore, achieving high classification accuracy using only the 12-byte packet header information, which is further verified by experiments in this paper.
-Thus, the amount of data input to the deep neural network model is compressed as much as possible to improve the classification speed.
-The external attention mechanism retains the advantages of interpreting the semantics of packet headers in the self-attention mechanism, but simplifies the internal structure of self-attention mechanism.
-Therefore, EAM reduces the computational complexity and further improves the classification speed while satisfying the classification accuracy.
-So we designed our classification framework (EAM) based on these advantages.
-Experimental analyses shows that the EAM classification method based on IP packet header compression proposed in this paper has a average speed of about 0.35ms for a single packet with an overall classification accuracy higher than 94.57\%.
+In this paper, we propose a novel external attention and convolution mixed (ECM) model for online network traffic classification tasks.
+Different from the previous works, we only use the IP packet header to extract the features of network traffic, and no application layer payload information is involved, which can effectively protect privacy.
+Furthermore, it achieves high classification accuracy using only the 12-byte packet header information, which is further verified by experiments in this paper.
+The external attention mechanism retains the advantages of interpreting the byte-level semantics of packet headers in the self-attention mechanism but simplifies the internal structure of the self-attention mechanism.
+And, CNN is also introduced to further capture the packet-level semantics.
+In other words, the combined of external attention and CNN can exploit both intra-byte and inter-byte information, which is comprehensive for network traffic classification.
+Therefore, ECM reduces the computational complexity and further improves the classification speed while satisfying the classification accuracy.
+Experimental analyses show that ECM model with 12-byte IP packet header information has an average speed of about 0.36ms for a single packet with an overall classification accuracy higher than 94.57\%.
 Compared with the latest works based on the self-attention mechanism, it improves in both accuracy and speed.

-However, due to the limitation of the current network public dataset, the network services covered are limited and do not include some new services, such as AR/VR, Internet of Vehicles, etc. Therefore, the future deep learning network traffic classification method based on compressed IP packet headers can target newer service types and use more advanced deep learning model architectures to improve the accuracy.
-For the current six categories of classification tasks, EAM only uses the first 12 bytes to show good performance, but for finer-grained classification tasks, such as application-level classification, whether using only part of the IP header information can also achieve better classification results requires further study.
+However, due to the limitation of the current network public dataset, the network services covered are limited and do not include some new services, such as AR/VR, Internet of Vehicles, etc. Therefore, the future deep learning network traffic classification method based on IP packet headers can target newer service types and use more advanced deep learning model architectures to improve accuracy.
+For the current six categories of classification tasks, ECM only uses the first 12 bytes to show good performance, but for finer-grained classification tasks, such as application-level classification, whether using only part of the IP header information can also achieve better classification results requires further study.